-- The absorption of drugs (Ferrous salts and Antacids) through the stomach is done with the help of gastroretentive systems. - Hydrodynamically Balanced Systems (HBS) may be useful for the administration of aspirin (Acidic substance) and another similar drug because it reduces the irritation on the stomach wall. - Floating dosage forms like tablet and capsules are administered for long time result in the form of dissolution of the drug in the gastric fluid.
-This dissolved drug would be available for the absorption in the small intestine after emptying of the stomach contents.
-Hence, it is assumed that floating dosage forms will be fully absorbed if it remains in the solution form even at the alkaline pH of the intestine. - The gastroretentive systems are very advantageous for drugs that mean the local action in the stomach like antacids. - This system is advantageous in case of poor absorption during the certain types of diarrhea as it keeps the drugs in floating condition in the stomach and gives better response in improving the condition. - It decreases the frequency of dose by which the compliance of patient improves. - It avoids the fluctuation in plasma drug concentration due to which desirable plasma drug concentration is maintained by continuous drug release and enhance the bioavailability. - It provides the better therapeutic effect of short half-life drugs. - Increase the gastric retention time because of buoyancy. - The drug which is solubilized in the stomach, enhance absorption power. - In floating dosage forms, microspheres releases drug uniformly and no risk of dose dumping.
+- The absorption of drugs (Ferrous salts and Antacids) through the stomach is done with the help of gastroretentive systems. - Hydrodynamically Balanced Systems (HBS) may be suitable for the administration of aspirin (Acidic substance) and another alike drug because it reduces the irritation on the stomach wall. - Floating dosage forms like tablet and capsules are administered for long time result in the form of dissolution of the drug in the gastric fluid.
+This dissolved drug would be obtainable for the absorption in the smaller intestine after the emptying of the stomach contents.
+Hence, it is assumed that floating dosage forms will be fully engrossed if it remains in the solution form even at the alkaline pH of the intestine.

+- The gastroretentive systems are very profitable for drugs that mean the local action in the stomach like antacids. - This system is advantageous in case of poor absorption during the certain types of diarrhea as it keeps the drugs in floating condition in the stomach and gives better response in improving the condition. - It decreases the frequency of dose by which the compliance of patient improves. - It avoids the fluctuation in plasma drug concentration due to which desired plasma drug concentration is preserved by continuous drug discharge and enhance the bioavailability. - It provides the better therapeutic effect of short half-life drugs. - Increase the gastric withholding time because of buoyancy. - The drug which is solubilized in the stomach, enhance absorption power. - In floating dosage forms, microspheres discharges drug uniformly and thus, poses no risk of dose dumping. - It gives continuous discharge effect, uniform release and floatability of drug by a system of multi-particulate through which gastric irritation is avoided.
+(Ekbal et al., 2016)